daver234/Recipe-Finder/README.md

 ---

 Additional Work To Do
-* Unit and UI tests
+* Add more unit and UI tests - a few included now.
 * Continue working on documentation
 * Improve offline.
 Perhaps store more than 30
 * Perhaps add Top Rated recipes to offline